How to Start a Band Mailing List – Quick Start Guide

 Why do you need an email service provider?

-Spamming Violations – Sending bulk emails via Gmail or Outlook can get your email account shut down due to email spam.
+Sending bulk emails via Gmail or Outlook can get your email account shut down due to email spam.
+If this happens, it’s bad news!

-Some providers are free: E.g. MailerLite and MailCheap are free options.
+MailerLite and MailCheap are free options up to a limited number of subscribers.
 There’s no better reason than that!

 - Free for up to 1000 subscribers – Very generous